stefanodixon-ux/webMAN-MOD/README.md

 - Shorter URL to access paths & files.
 Use "home" path in /setup.ps3 for search in a user defined folder.
 - Support for MD5 hash verification of files stored on PS3 (internal HDD & USB FAT32 only)
 - Support edition of small text files (up to 1,300 bytes) via web
+- Folder size statistics & enable permissions
-- Hex File Viewer (internal HDD/FAT32/NTFS/exFAT/ext2)
+- Hex File Viewer (internal HDD/FAT32/NTFS/exFAT/ext2/3/4)

 #### Network features
 - Update to latest release from XMB